Grimsby: Medieval times

-Grimsby grew in the 12th century into a fishing and trading port, at one time ranking twelfth in importance to the Crown for tax revenue.
-The town gained its charter from King John in 1201; the first mayor was installed in 1202.
+In the 12th century, Grimsby grew into a fishing and trading port, at one time ranking twelfth in importance to the Crown for tax revenue.
+The town gained its charter from King John in 1201.
+The first mayor was installed in 1202.

 Grimsby is noted in the Orkneyinga Saga in this Dróttkvætt stanza by Kali Kolsson:

 Grimsby had no town walls.
 It was too small and felt to be protected by the marshland around it.
 However, the town dug a defensive ditch.

 Grimsby in medieval times had two parish churches, St Mary's and St James.
-Only St James, now Grimsby Minster, remains.
+St James, now Grimsby Minster, remains.
 It is associated with a folk tale of an imp who played tricks in the church and was turned into stone by an angel.
-(A similar tale is told of Lincoln Cathedral – See Lincoln Imp).
+A similar tale is told of Lincoln Cathedral – see Lincoln Imp.

-In the mid-14th century, the town benefited from the generosity of Edmund de Grimsby, a local man who became a senior Crown official and judge in Ireland.
+In the mid-14th century, Grimsby benefited from the generosity of Edmund de Grimsby, a local man who became a senior Crown official and judge in Ireland.

 In the 15th century, The Haven began to silt up, preventing ships in the Humber from docking.
 As a result, Grimsby entered a long period of decline until the late 18th century.
-By 1801, the population of Grimsby numbered 1,524, around the size it had been in the Middle Ages.
+In 1801, the population of Grimsby was 1,524, around the size it had been in the Middle Ages.

 By 1810 Joseph Smedley was hiring a purpose built theatre for seven Guineas.